nguyentn2021/Etherium-Price-Prediction/README.md

 ### 1. Project Overview

 Predicting the price of a financial asset is very difficult because, in general, the price is determined by numerous variables that change over time.
 A multivariate time series model takes several factors into account.
-Here I use various features on blockchain data to predict the Ether price.

-In this project, I build models to predict Ether price based on blockchain information by using Recurrent Neural Network LSTM and comparing it with traditional machine learning algorithms.
+Cryptocurrency has boomed in popularity over the past few years.
+While Bitcoin was the first and remains the best-known cryptocurrency, Ethereum may overtake Bitcoin as the most valuable cryptocurrency sometime in the future.
+In this project, I build models to predict Ether price based on blockchain information by using Recurrent Neural Network LSTM and comparing it with traditional ML algorithms.

 ### 2. Dataset